 Each department has its own approach to marking and feedback based upon the Education Endowment Foundations’ guide to effective feedback.
 We understand that feedback can have a huge impact on pupils’ attainment therefore we believe that the purpose and use of feedback is more important than the method of feedback.
 Marking may be done by the teacher, a peer or the pupil themselves; feedback will be provided by the teacher either verbally or in writing in relation to the learning intention of a given task.

 In English and Maths, summative assessments are carried out at the end of the autumn term and the end of the summer term.
 These tests allow us to compare the performance of individual pupils and groups of pupils against national expectations as well as identifying individual strengths and areas for improvement.

 Reporting to Parents / Carers

-We would typically expect a child to be working at the expected depth of learning within the learning threshold indicated for their age, by the end of the academic year that they are in.
-Variation will exist and end of year expectations will be altered on the basis of the progress a child is making through the year.
-For example, if a child has reached the expected depth of learning in all strands of a subject by March, they will be stretched to achieve the mastering level by the end of the year or even, if appropriate, to be moving on to elements of the next threshold up.
+We would typically expect a pupil to be working at the expected depth of learning by the end of the academic year that they are in.
+However, variation will exist and end of year expectations will be altered on the basis of the progress a pupil is making through the year.

 Attitude to Learning

-These are both important measures of a child’s approach to their own learning.
-In the student planners and on the walls around school, we constantly reinforce the characteristics required to be a successful learner.
-These characteristics form the basis of our assessment of a child’s attitude to learning, as set out in the table.
+These are both important measures of a pupil’s approach to their own learning.
+In the pupil planners and on the walls around school, we constantly reinforce the characteristics required to be a successful learner.
+These characteristics form the basis of our assessment of a pupil’s attitude to learning, as set out in the table.
 Please click here to access it.

-Our expectation is that all students are typically demonstrating an attitude to their own learning which is at least good.
+Our expectation is that all pupils are typically demonstrating an attitude to their own learning which is at least good.